michaelwalkoski/phpapp-example/README.md

 ```
 ### Step 11.
 Build the Application

-Go back to the Distelli WebUI and click the **I've pushed my Repo** button.
+Go back to the Distelli WebUI tab that you left and click the **I've pushed my Repo** button.

 Click the **Looks good.
 Start Build!** button.